zhanghang1989/p3o/README.md

 ```
 # Acknowledgement - OpenAI Baselines

 Special thanks to OpenAI for the Baselines implementations.
-Vectorized environment generation such as Atari and MujoCo, environment wrappers, monitoring, logging, etc are based/copied on/from OpenAI Baselines <https://github.com/openai/baselines>. "p3o/oailibs/oailibs" contains related codes.
+Vectorized environment generation such as Atari and MujoCo, environment wrappers, monitoring, logging, etc are based/copied on/from [OpenAI Baselines](https://github.com/openai/baselines). "p3o/oailibs/oailibs" contains related codes.

 # Getting Started